reyesmonroy/infile-glpi/README.md

 GLPI_SOURCE_URL=http://prografinal.hol.es/glpi-9.1.6.tar.gz
 ```

-### Run docker-compose
+### Correr docker-compose

 ```bash
 docker-compose build
 docker-compose up
 ```

-### Configure new database
+### Configurar nueva base de datos

-Access your container with HTTP.
+Access your container con HTTP.
 Use infos you setup in glpi.env file

 ![alt tag]( https://github.com/reyesmonroy/infile-glpi/blob/master/doc/glpi-db-setup.png)

+## Instalar plugin de manejo de tema de GLPI

 ## FAQ

 ### Do I have to use Mariadb?

-Nope, you can replace with mysql image in docker-compose.yml if prefer
+Nope, you can replace con mysql image in docker-compose.yml if prefer

 ### How to make my database persistent?

 Check docker-compose.sample.yml.

-Basically, you need to create a data container that won't be destroyed at each deployment.
+Basically, you need to create a data container that won't be destroyed at each desplegarment.

 ### How can I install a different version of GLPI?